mauriziofonte/arkhive/README.md

 You can now run `arkhive` from anywhere in your system.

 > Looking for other installation methods?
-Check [Alternate Installation methods](#alternate-installation-methods).
+Check [Alternate Installation Methods](#alternate-installation-methods).

 - - -